COVID-19 & Unclaimed Property Filing

 By Andrew Perrine

 We hope that everyone is staying safe and sane during this terrible pandemic.
-FSI acted quickly to ensure the safety of our team, and though we have been working from home for the last two weeks, our level of service remains undiminished.
+FSI acted quickly to ensure the safety of our team, and though we have been working from home since mid-March, our level of service remains undiminished.

 In response to the COVID-19 outbreak, many state unclaimed property departments have closed.
 Some are still operating as normal remotely, while others have limited their hours, or are only accepting inquiries by email.
 Others have even extended their spring filing deadlines.

-As of now, Massachusetts, Maryland, North Carolina, and New Jersey have officially extended their deadlines.
+As of now, California, Massachusetts, Maryland, Nevada, North Carolina, and New Jersey have officially extended their deadlines.
 Other states may be added to this list as time goes by:

 While Pennsylvania has not extended their deadline, all fines, penalties, and interest will be waived as long as the holder submits their report by June 15, 2020.
 Similarly, in Illinois, interest and late-filing penalties will be waived for up to 60 days after the end of their emergency declaration.